csiro-robotics/Wild-Places/README.md

 - **Jan 2023** Wild-Places v2.0 Uploaded.
 This update to the dataset integrates GPS into the SLAM solution to alleviate vertical drift in the larger loops of the traversal in both environments.
 NOTE: Sequence K-04 is currently unavailable for v2.0 due to a failed loop closure in the ground truth.
 We are currently working on remedying this, and will release the sequence as soon this issue is rectified.
 - **Feb 2025** Fix the broken timestamps in the poses files.
 - **Nov 2025** Wild-Places v3.0 Uploaded.
 This update to the dataset includes:
-    - Updated point clouds / trajectories using the latest version of WildCat to bring the dataset in line with the pointclouds available in the WildScenes and WildCross datasets
+    - Updated point clouds / trajectories using the latest version of WildCat SLAM to bring the dataset in line with the pointclouds available in the WildScenes and WildCross datasets
     - Updated benchmarking results and instructions for training on LoGG3D-Net and MinkLoc3Dv2
     - Updated dataset and repository file structure